dzanardo/blabla/README.md

 :TODO LINK JENKINS:

-Documentation of deployment strategy CI
+Documentation of deployment strategy CI.

 :TODO DOCUMENTATION CI (CAN BE A DIAGRAM THAT EXPLAIN THE PROCESS):